beerizitelny/deep-learning-final-project/README.md

 In order to test all approaches you need to edit the running files:
 1. **DOLA**
-under "create_HD_dataset.py" update USE_DOLA = True and run the batch file. make sure to use different base_dir so you won't override code-base generated-data.
+Note that in order to test the DOLA approach you need to generate different data using DOLA. under "create_HD_dataset.py" update USE_DOLA = True and run the batch file. make sure to use different base_dir so you won't override code-base generated-data.
 After DOLA data is generated, you can run the experiment as written.
 2. **gradient clipping**
-under "main.py" update GRAD_CLIP = 1.0 .
-if the (regular) data is already generated, you can run the experiment as written.
+NOTE that in order to test the gradient clipping approach you need to run the model with the clipping code. under "main.py" update GRAD_CLIP = 1.0 . if the (regular) data is already generated, you can run the experiment as written.